Amritsar Itinerary: 48-Hour Guide Timed to the Hour

 Darshan is one part of the visit.
 The complex is enormous and most tourists see a fraction of it.
 What the rest contains, and how long each takes:

-Akal Takht: Directly opposite the Harmandir Sahib, the highest seat of Sikh temporal authority.
-Fifteen minutes.
+- Akal Takht (15 minutes): Directly opposite the Harmandir Sahib, the highest seat of Sikh temporal authority.
 The architecture differs from the temple; the significance runs deeper.
 This is where major Sikh political and religious decisions have been made since 1606.

-Central Sikh Museum: Upstairs in the clocktower at the main entrance.
-Twenty minutes.
+- Central Sikh Museum (20 minutes): Upstairs in the clocktower at the main entrance.
 Weapons, paintings, and manuscripts from Sikh history, including portraits of the ten Gurus and documentation of key battles.
 Poorly signed for non-Sikh visitors: read slowly.

 Budget two to three hours for the full complex, including darshan.
 Under an hour and you have seen the building.
 Over three and you are repeating the same loop.